ghankerson/ghankerson.github.io/pages/sapiens/1-animal-of-no-significance.md

 Other human species started to vanish between 12,000 and 50,000 years ago.

 The most likely answer to why Sapiens were successful is language.

+<PrevNext parent="Sapiens: A Brief History of Humankind" current="An
+Animal of No Significance" next={{ name: "The Tree of Knowledge", href:
+"/sapiens/2-the-tree-of-knowledge"}} />